Sea and Society, Master's Programme

 - Marine Aquaculture

 - Remote Sensing

-The fourth semester is dedicated to your thesis project.
+The fourth semester is dedicated to your master's thesis project.

 Are you interested in how human society is linked to the marine environment and ecosystem?
 Do you want to explore how commercial activities in the marine environment can be sustainably managed and governed?

 Are you passionate about the ocean and concerned with how climate change and micro plastics influence our future?
 Do you want to be part of the solution?

 If you want a toolset to address increasingly complex problems facing our marine environment and ecosystem and contribute to a sustainable development of humans’ use of the sea, then apply now.

 Prerequisites and selection

 A Bachelor's degree (180 credits) and English B/English 6 at upper secondary level or equivalent IELTS 6.5 where no section may be less than 5.5, or TOEFL 575 points, TWE 4.5 points.